CGQspeed/TrixiCUDA.jl/docs/nsys_profiling.md

 ## View Profile

-Exit the Julia REPL and retrive data from the `.nsys-rep` file.
+Exit the Julia REPL and retrieve data from the `.nsys-rep` file.

 There are many ways to customize the view of the profile data.
 Here, we simply mention three methods that can be directly displayed in your terminal.